FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 ```
         self.i += 1
 ```
 Well, we all know what this means.
-Just increment this number by 1.
+Just increment this variable `i` by 1.

 **So, this timer callback function is just publishing one message.
 But because this function is called every 1 second, we are publishing a message every second!**

 Now, we define a main function to handle a few ROS related things and use our freshly defined hri_publisher class.
+This is very much a template that you can just reuse in the future.
 ```
 def main(args=None):
     rclpy.init(args=args)